 DeployHub and Event-Driven Pipelines to Solve the Problem

 It is time to make the CD Pipeline smart with DeployHub configuration data.
-In order to achieve DevOps @ Scale, pipelines must move away from a ‘one size fits all’ approach.
+In order to achieve DevOps @ Scale, pipelines must move away from a ‘one-size-fits-all’ approach.
 Classic configuration management practices can be applied to solving this problem.
 The most efficient way of addressing the problem is using automation and machine learning to determine the risk factor of a microservice that then determines the appropriate CD workflow.
 To get to this level of automation, DeployHub is considering the addition of microservice risk assessments that can be used to determine the type of workflow required.
-DeployHub has the ability to match microservice security and CD pipelines but CD Pipelines will need to adjust.
+Our microservice catalog tool has the ability to match microservice security and CD pipelines but CD Pipelines will need to adjust.

 The Rise of Event-Driven CD Pipelines

 Currently, most CD orchestration tools statically define the application data to the workflow logic.
 In the future, workflows will become ‘event’ based allowing them to become dynamic.
 With an event-driven CD pipeline, DeployHub can use the classification of microservices, their access to data, their impact, and deployment success factors to help match the level of security required.

 By following the data, we take the human factor out of the equation.
 When the decision is based on data, we can accurately determine the level of security policy needed for each microservice.
 We can then avoid the developer’s tendency to do too little and the operation’s habit of requiring too much.
 This is how we will achieve the balance between risk and control and make DevSecOps a first-class member of the CD landscape.

 - Microservice Supply Chain